rayklanderman/civic-engagement-fabric/README.md

-# Civic Engagement Fabric
+# Sauti Ya Wananchi

 ## Live Demo
-Visit our platform at: [Civic Engagement Fabric](https://civic-engagement-fabric-one.vercel.app/)
+Visit our platform at: [Sauti Ya Wananchi](https://civic-engagement-fabric-one.vercel.app/)

 ## About The Project

-Civic Engagement Fabric is a revolutionary platform designed to strengthen the connection between citizens and their local government.
+Sauti Ya Wananchi is a revolutionary platform designed to strengthen the connection between citizens and their local government.
 In an era where public participation is crucial for democratic processes, our platform serves as a vital bridge that enables meaningful civic engagement and community involvement.

 ### Our Mission